|

 SAHODAR Hospital

-What is now a thriving and greatly appreciated community hospital started out as a family home.
-On to it was built a church which served the growing Christian family.
-In 2015, with the building of a large extension the whole site was converted to serve as a 15 bed hospital.
+This new, potentially 50 bed hospital came into use during the COVID pandemic and was an immediate life-saver.
 It contains two wards, an x-ray unit, operating theatre, consulting rooms, a pharmacy, a dental treatment unit, a testing laboratory and showers.
 On average 40 patients a day are seen.
+This is greatly exceeded in the monsoon season (June - August).
 A generator has been installed to ensure power is available at all times, as the area is prone to frequent power cuts.
-There is no National Health service in Nepal, so patients are expected to pay something for treatment.
-Often this is not possible, and charges are waved, or donations of home grown rice or chickens are accepted in lieu of payment! |
+There is no National Health service in Nepal, so patients are expected to pay for treatment.
+Often this is not possible, and charges are waved, or donations of home grown rice or chickens are accepted in lieu of payment!
+Or in some cases, family members will provide labour, maintaining grounds or other practical tasks. |

-Operating theatreThis was originally the church building, which has been converted for use as an operating theatre.
-Whilst very basic in western terms, is sufficiently equipped for most local needs.
+Operating theatre Whilst very basic in western terms, is sufficiently equipped for most local needs.
+Dr Shiva regularly carries out a wide range of operations.

 |